hanfak/chitter-command-line-groovy/to-do.md

 - Refactor method for Posts#findAUsersFollowersPosts(user), Looks too complicated???
   - Try deleting messages which do not match the users in followers

-- List of posts, contains an array of maps (of a post and user object).
-Want to change the map to just a Post object

 - Deal with following edge cases
   - If not logged in canot follow a user